 The entire competition takes place ONLINE over 4 days from September 24 to 27, 2020.

 Participants: Who is Eligible?

 TimberFever is open to architecture and civil engineering university students earning a BArchSc, BAS, B.Arch, BSc, BASc, B.Eng, or equivalent degree.
-Students must be entering at least the second year of their program.
+Students must be entering at least the second year of their undergraduate program.